Stoddard2112/TandTCollabSyllabus/CollabSyllabus.md

 </p>
 <h3>Communication</h3>
 <p>It should be easy to get in touch with us either via email or the Webcourses mail tool.
 We check email regularly and can promise a prompt but not instantaneous response.
 If you do not receive a response in a couple days, a kind reminder would be appreciated.</p>
+<h3>Attendance and Participation (A&P):</p>
+<p>Virtual attendance for this course is required and will be graded after each class.
+You should commit to full attendance in this program.
+Absences will be addressed on a per-case basis; however, after two absences, you will be dropped from the program.
+Late arrivals or early departures from class will count as a half absence.
+Additionally, you are responsible for completing the required discussions, readings, and assignments in advance of the designated class meeting.</p>
 <h2 id="AGP">Grading Scale</h2>
 <p>The course will use plus/minus grades according to the scale below.</p>
 <table>